-The LBC goes beyond known green- building certifications like Leadership in Energy and Environmental Design (LEED) and Cradle-to-Cradle by elevating the goal from environmental mitigation to regeneration.
+The Living Building Challenge goes beyond green-building certifications, like Leadership in Energy and Environmental Design (LEED) and Cradle-to-Cradle, by elevating the goal from environmental mitigation to regeneration.

 Every act of design and construction on a living building should “make the world a better place,” according to the ILFI.

 The Living Building Challenge: A Building That Gives Back